sapegin/washingcode-book/manuscript/book.md

   );
 ```

 But is it really more readable?
 I don’t think so.
-Common sense should always win over religion.
+Common sense should always win over applying “rules” everywhere (see “Cargo cult programming” section below).

-_(Though `tableData` is a really bad name.)_
+_(Though `tableData` is a really bad variable name.)_

 ### Iterating over objects